Lynnmich/alx-higher_level_programming/README.md

+0x02.
+Python - import & modules

 Tasks
-This program will assign a random signed number to the variable number each time it is executed.
-Complete the source code in order to print whether the number stored in the variable number is positive or negative.

-This program will assign a random signed number to the variable number each time it is executed.
-Complete the source code in order to print the last digit of the number stored in the variable number.
+Write a program that imports the function def add(a, b): from the file add_0.py and prints the result of the addition 1 + 2 = 3
+Write a program that imports functions from the file calculator_1.py, does some Maths, and prints the result.

-Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line.
+Write a program that prints the number of and the list of its arguments.

-Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line.
+Write a program that prints the result of the addition of all arguments

-Write a program that prints all numbers from 0 to 98 in decimal and in hexadecimal (as in the following example)
+Write a program that prints all the names defined by the compiled module hidden_4.pyc (please download it locally).

-Write a program that prints numbers from 0 to 99.
+Write a program that imports the variable a from the file variable_load_5.py and prints its value.

-Write a program that prints all possible different combinations of two digits.
+Write a program that imports all functions from the file calculator_1.py and handles basic operations.

-Write a function that checks for lowercase character.

-Write a function that prints a string in uppercase followed by a new line.
+Write a program that prints #pythoniscool, followed by a new line, in the standard output

-Write a function that prints the last digit of a number.

-Write a function that adds two integers and returns the result.

-Write a function that computes a to the power of b and return the value.
+Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode

-Write a function that prints the numbers from 1 to 100 separated by a space.
+Write a program that prints the alphabet in uppercase, followed by a new line

-Write a function in C that inserts a number into a sorted singly linked l